Safety Tips: 17 Things Not to Do With an ATV

 Similarly, abrupt braking can throw you over the handlebars if you’re unprepared.

-Besides the dangers involved, hard acceleration and braking significantly increase vehicle wear, leading to costly repairs.
+Besides the dangers, hard acceleration and braking significantly increase vehicle wear, leading to costly repairs.

-Always adjust the speed according to the terrain, visibility, operating conditions, your skill level, and the skill level of your passenger.
+Adjust the speed to match the terrain, visibility, current operating conditions, your riding ability, and the skill level of any passenger you have.

 ATVs are not designed to operate at highway speeds; they perform best at moderate speeds and can become unstable if you ride too fast.